 Box 17/May 1968 (CFY exams motion, Tribunal announcement, MacIntyre memo, revised Disciplinary Procedures, Smith and Gonzales motions, annotated);

-22nd (Wednesday) A motion from third year students is passed and circulated, calling for all Departments to meet with final-year students to agree a way forward (in terms of the relative weighting of their exams and coursework) that will limit any damage arising from the impact of the recent events on tuition
+22nd (Wednesday) A motion from third year students is passed and circulated, calling for all Departments to meet with final-year students to agree a way forward (in terms of the relative weighting of their exams and coursework) that will limit any damage arising from the impact of the recent events on tuition.

 22nd (Wednesday) Senate meet for what would have been its first scheduled meeting following the rustications.
-A note is distributed through the student pigeonholes reminding them that a General Assembly the previous week had passed a motion declaring this afternoon’s meeting to be an open one, and inviting all to attend.
-Information Officer Walter Evans reports that the matter was referred to the Registrar, and details the ‘laconic’ action taken in response
+A note is distributed through the student pigeonholes reminding readers that a General Assembly the previous week had passed a motion declaring this afternoon’s meeting to be an open one, and inviting all to attend.
+Information Officer Walter Evans reports that the matter was referred to the Registrar, and details the ‘laconic’ action taken in response.

-Locations: Box 14/Internal Documents/Ref 59 (Evan’s report);
+Locations: Box 14/Internal Documents/Ref 59 (Evans’ report);

 23rd (Thursday) The Times, ‘Senate calm students’ unrest’, p.
 3 (sub dated 22nd May): ‘Today students busily read up their subjects in an effort to catch up on lost time to meet the examination schedule.’
 The same article nonetheless goes on to report on the motions circulating for the re-weighting or boycotting of exam papers.